TylerTemp/SaintsField/README.md

 **3.2.1**

-1. Rich label now supports `<typeName />` to display the class/struct name of the container of the field.
+1. Rich label now supports `<containerType />` to display the class/struct name of the container of the field.
 2.  `Separator` to draw text, separator, spaces for field on above / below with rich text & dynamic text support.

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).